victor-0x29a/legends-wiki/README.md

 Run: `yarn test`

-And to run the cypress, install all dependencies from [cypress docs](https://docs.cypress.io/guides/getting-started/installing-cypress)

-Now, run `yarn cy:open`
+And to run the cypress, install all dependencies from [cypress docs](https://docs.cypress.io/guides/getting-started/installing-cypress) and run `yarn cy:open`

 # Conventional commits for this project